FAQs from au pair

 6. What are the obligation of the host family in terms of promoting cultural exchange?

 The host family should pay for the language course (up to max.
 EUR 350).
 They will need to pay for the museum cards and cultural events and training which are organized by the au pair bureau.
 They are encouraged to take their au pair to cultural events and family activities.

 7. Why do au pairs need to pay for the flight ticket?

 We think both participants in the au pair program need to be committed to the decision they make.
 The host family will be required to take on most of the program costs.
-We believe it is the least that the au pair can do to pay for their own transportation to and from their home country.
-But the host family might consider contributing to the travel costs, as a form of reward.
+We believe it is the least the au pair can do to pay for their own transportation to and from their home country.
+But we do encourage the host family to contribute to the cost, as a form of reward.